 - The length of time they have been in their current job for.

-There are lenders that can consider your overtime income if you’re no longer on probation and you have evidence of consistency in the overtime hours that you work.
+There are lenders who can consider your overtime income if you’re no longer on probation and you have evidence of consistency in the overtime hours you work.

 Apply for a home loan with overtime income today!

-Overtime income is paid in addition to your normal base wage when you work more hours than you are required to.
+Overtime income is paid in addition to your normal base wage when you work more hours than required.

 If working overtime is a condition of your employment then the income from your extra hours is just as regular and stable as your base wage.

-If you think that your overtime income is regular and consistent enough for you to get a home loan approval then call us on 1300 889 743 or fill in our free online assessment form for more information.
+If you think that your overtime income is regular and consistent enough to get a home loan approval, call us on 1300 889 743 or fill in our free online assessment form for more information.